The File Types section (screenshot below) allows you to customize the behavior of XMLSpy on a per-file-type basis.

 XMLSpy provides specific intelligent editing features, as well as other features, for different file types.
 XMLSpy sets the features for a particular file type on the basis of the conformance you set in this option.
 For example, in the screenshot above, files with the .xqu file extension are set to be conformant to XQuery Update.
 XMLSpy will therefore open .xqu files with XQuery Update editing support.
-XMLSpy lets you set the following conformance options: XML, XQuery, ZIP, JSON, other formats.
+XMLSpy lets you set the following conformance options: XML, XQuery, ZIP, JSON, Avro, other formats.
 XML conformance is further differentiated between XML, DTD, and XML Entity file types.
 JSON conformant files are differentiated according to whether they are plain JSON or Avro Schema.
 The Avro conformant option invokes support for Avro binary files.
 A large number of file types are defined with a default conformance that is appropriate for the file type.
 We recommend that you do not modify these settings unless you are adding a new file type or deliberately wish to set a file type to another kind of conformance.

 This group lets you define the default view to be used for each file type.
-The screenshot above shows the File types section of the Enterprise edition.
-If your edition is not the Enterprise edition, it will have fewer views than shown in the screenshot.
 If a particular conformance can be viewed in one view only, then that view is selected by default and view selection is disabled.
 For example, XQuery Update documents can only be viewed in Text View, so this view is selected by default and view selection is disabled; similarly, Avro conformant documents (Avro binaries) can be viewed only in Grid View.

 This check box lets you define whether the Grid View should automatically build tables.